leanprover/LeanInk/README.md

 # Development

 ## Experimental Features

+### Additional Type Hover Metadata
-`--experimental-type-tokens` flag enables the type hover information for Alectryon.
-However this feature in Alectryon is still in active development and available here: [AlectryonFork:typeid](https://github.com/insightmind/alectryon/tree/typeid)
+The following flags are experimental and used to display additional information about a source text token in Alectryon.
+However this feature in Alectryon is still in active development and available here: [AlectryonFork:typeid](https://github.com/insightmind/alectryon/tree/typeid):

+- `--x-enable-type-info` flag enables extraction of type information
+- `--x-enable-docStrings` flag enables extraction of doc strings

 ## Running Tests
 There are some aspects you might want to take note of when attempting to develop a feature or fix a bug in LeanInk.